Northern Colorado Braces for Heavy Snow

 “HEAVY SNOW ON TRACK FOR NORTHEAST COLORADO THIS WEEKEND…

-This hazardous weather outlook is for northeast and north central Colorado.
+This hazardous weather outlook is for northeast and north-central Colorado.

 DAY ONE…Today and Tonight